-- Use our client portal at www.medicalsettlementspecialists.com to complete a quick case referral sheet and upload applicable items as outlined above.
+- Use our client portal at www.medicalsettlementspecialists.com/lets-get-started to complete a quick case referral sheet and upload applicable items as outlined below.

 - If you prefer to send paper files or make other arrangements for getting MSS your information, please contact us directly at firstname.lastname@example.org.

 When to Refer a case to Medical Settlement Specialists (MSS), regardless of case size:

 - Anytime you wish to posture the case for settlement or understand future medical exposure

 - When the Applicant reaches MMI (NOTE: It can be beneficial to do a workup prior to MMI under certain circumstances and MSS can assist with this)

 - When an MSA proposal or demand carrier offer has been provided to your office

 - Cases where the carrier will not submit the MSA for approval

 - Cases on which you wish to identify and value the non-Medicare items

 - Cases where the Applicant will never qualify for Medicare